ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ## Prerequisites
 {: #ha-rhel-ensa-prerequisites}

-- The virtual server instances must meet the hardware and resource requirements of the SAP instances.
-   Follow the guidelines on instance types, storage, and memory sizing in the [Planning your deployment](/docs/sap?topic=sap-power-vs-planning-items) document.
 - This information describes a setup that uses shareable storage volumes accessible on both cluster nodes.
    Certain file systems are created on shareable storage volumes so that they can be mounted on both cluster nodes.
    This setup applies to both instance directories.